 7. Allow business development team members to initiate collateral and/or gift mailings directly from your CRM.
 Or trigger specific mailings once a lead reaches a certain score threshold.
 Receive a notification within your CRM when the package is delivered and automatically schedule a follow-up task for the lead owner to complete.

 8. Attribute spending to specific clients and prospects.
 This will help your Marketing and Sales teams understand Cost per Acquisition and make better decisions about campaign effectiveness.

 9. Company stores help People Ops, too.
-Automatically trigger gift shipments to employees when they reach important milestones such as anniversaries, promotions, or training completion.
+Automatically trigger gift shipments to employees when they reach important milestones such as anniversaries, promotions, or training completion review.

 Engage Customers and Employees